|

 This table has a subdatsheet to another table on SetID.
 Performance would be better without it.

-'*************** Code Start ***************************************************** ' download: ' http://msaccessgurus.com/VBA/Code/tablel_SetSubDatasheetNone.htm '------------------------------------------------------------------------------- ' Purpose : Set subdatasheet to [None] in all tables where needed ' Author : crystal (strive4peace), based on code by Allen Browne ' License : below code ' Code List: www.msaccessgurus.com/code.htm '------------------------------------------------------------------------------- ' SetSubDatasheetNone '------------------------------------------------------------------------------- Public Sub SetSubDatasheetNone() 'crystal (strive4peace) 061027, 160905, 200423 'strive4peace 'based on code written by Allen Browne ' Microsoft Access Flaws - Problem properties by Allen Browne ' http://allenbrowne.com/bug-09.html 'set the Subdatasheet property to [None] 'in all user tables 'needs reference to 'Microsoft DAO Library Dim tdf As DAO.TableDef _ ,prop As DAO.Property Dim iCountDone As Integer _ ,iCountChecked As Integer _ ,bChanged As Boolean _ ,sName As String 'skip errors On Error Resume Next iCountDone = 0 iCountChecked = 0 For Each tdf In CurrentDb.TableDefs 'skip Microsoft System tables If Left(tdf.Name,4) <> "Msys" Then bChanged = False iCountChecked = iCountChecked + 1 Err.Number = 0 sName = tdf.Properties( "SubdatasheetName") If Err.Number > 0 Then Set prop = tdf.CreateProperty( _ "SubdatasheetName",dbText, "[None]") tdf.Properties.Append prop bChanged = True Else 'thanks, Allen!
-If tdf.Properties( "SubdatasheetName") <> "[None]" Then tdf.Properties( "SubdatasheetName") = "[None]" bChanged = True End If End If If bChanged = True Then iCountDone = iCountDone + 1 End If End If Next tdf Set prop = Nothing Set tdf = Nothing MsgBox iCountChecked & " tables checked" & vbCrLf & vbCrLf _ & "Reset SubdatasheetName property to [None] in " _ & iCountDone & " tables" _ ,, "Reset Subdatasheet to None" End Sub ' You may freely use and share this code ' provided this license notice and comment lines are not changed; ' code may be modified provided you clearly note your changes. ' You may not sell this code alone, or as part of a collection, ' without my handwritten permission. ' Use at your own risk. ' ~ crystal (strive4peace) www.msaccessgurus.com '*************** Code End *******************************************************
+Option Compare Database Option Explicit ' module name: mod_SetSubDatasheetNone_s4p '*************** Code Start ***************************************************** ' Purpose : Set subdatasheet to [None] in all tables where not done yet ' Author : crystal (strive4peace), based on code by Allen Browne ' web site : https://msaccessgurus.com ' This code: https://msaccessgurus.com/VBA/Code/table_SetSubDatasheetNone.htm ' LICENSE : ' You may freely use and share this code, but not sell it. ' Keep attribution.
+Mark your changes.
+Use at your own risk '------------------------------------------------------------------------------- ' SetSubDatasheetNone '------------------------------------------------------------------------------- Public Sub SetSubDatasheetNone() 'crystal (strive4peace) 061027, 160905, 200423 'strive4peace 'based on code written by Allen Browne ' Microsoft Access Flaws - Problem properties by Allen Browne ' http://allenbrowne.com/bug-09.html 'set the Subdatasheet property to [None] 'in all user tables 'needs reference to 'Microsoft DAO Library Dim tdf As DAO.TableDef _ ,prop As DAO.Property Dim iCountDone As Integer _ ,iCountChecked As Integer _ ,bChanged As Boolean _ ,sName As String 'skip errors On Error Resume Next iCountDone = 0 iCountChecked = 0 For Each tdf In CurrentDb.TableDefs 'skip Microsoft System tables If Left(tdf.Name,4) <> "Msys" Then bChanged = False iCountChecked = iCountChecked + 1 Err.Number = 0 sName = tdf.Properties( "SubdatasheetName") If Err.Number > 0 Then Set prop = tdf.CreateProperty( _ "SubdatasheetName",dbText, "[None]") tdf.Properties.Append prop bChanged = True Else 'thanks, Allen!
+If tdf.Properties( "SubdatasheetName") <> "[None]" Then tdf.Properties( "SubdatasheetName") = "[None]" bChanged = True End If End If If bChanged = True Then iCountDone = iCountDone + 1 End If End If Next tdf Set prop = Nothing Set tdf = Nothing MsgBox iCountChecked & " tables checked" & vbCrLf & vbCrLf _ & "Reset SubdatasheetName property to [None] in " _ & iCountDone & " tables" _ ,, "Reset Subdatasheet to None" End Sub '*************** Code End *******************************************************

 Loop through all tables.
 If the SubdatasheetName property isn't set to [None] then change it.
 Count how mamy changes were made.